itsmehere/CS50AI/LectureNotes/Week3_Optimization.md

 ![arcConsistencyExample](images/3_Optimization/arcConsistencyLimitations.png)

-Arc-consistency considers just two variables so it's quite easy to make all nodes here arc-consistent with their neighbors which means `AC-3` won't be able to solve this problem on its own but we can use search algorithms along with it to do so.
+Arc-consistency considers just two variables so it's quite easy to make all nodes here arc-consistent with their neighbors.
+This  means `AC-3` won't be able to solve this problem on its own but, we can use search algorithms along with it to do so.

 ### CSP as Search Problems: